praekeltfoundation/rp-sidekick/docs/apps/redcap.rst

 The task will keep track of the changes being made to the patient records.

-The number of days included in the check is configured by the `REDCAP_HISTORICAL_DAYS` environment variable, the default is 3.
+The number of days included in the check is configured by the `ASOS_HISTORICAL_DAYS` environment variable, the default is 3.

 Configuration
 -------------